-Emergency contraception (EC) is available in the United Kingdom: LNG EC, UPA EC, and the use of IUD for EC are included in national policies for sexual and reproductive health care.
+Emergency contraception (EC) is available in the United Kingdom: LNG and UPA EC pills (ECPs) and the use of IUD for EC are included in national policies for sexual and reproductive health care.
 EC is distributed at numerous sites, including pharmacies, hospitals, and family planning clinics, and it is included in drug reimbursement policies.
-There are important differences in the EC delivery modalities of different parts of the country, and not all modalities have been captured in this profile.
+There are differences in the EC delivery modalities of different parts of the country, and not all modalities have been captured in this profile.

 Sexual & reproductive health background information